Community Grants

 • Amount of the request

-• The front page of your organization’s 990
+• The front page of your organization’s logo.

 • Project Budget (line item) – If the project has multiple funding sources, applicant may include the entire budget.